Environment, climate and energy

 Key environmental data

 Groupwide performance indicators and data on environmental and climate protection are used to assess opportunities and risks and serve as an instrument for global environmental, energy, and climate management.
-Unless otherwise stated, the data relate to fully consolidated Group companies.
-Since fiscal year 2013/2014, the figures include the 50 percent shareholding in Hüttenwerke Krupp Mannesmann under IFRS rules.
-As a result the absolute values of some environmental indicators are, of course, higher.
+Unless otherwise stated, the data reported relates to fully consolidated Group companies of the actual fiscal years.
+Since fiscal year 2013/2014, the figures include the 50 percent share in Hüttenwerke Krupp Mannesmann under IFRS rules.
+Figures of the fiscal year 2016/2017 are shown without the Steel Americas business, which was sold at the beginning of September 2017.
 Absolute values may also vary due to portfolio changes and different production levels and are therefore not a direct reflection of environmental performance.

 Total net energy consumption in TWh